We want efficiency out of just about everything — which is why, if you’re in business, you need to measure sales efficiency.

 Sales efficiency is calculated by dividing the gross revenue a sales team generates by the costs the team incurs while generating it — like salaries, benefits, office space, and training expenses.
 If a sales team generates $15 million in revenue at a cost of $5 million, it would have a sales efficiency of 3 or 300%.

 Sales efficiency is, in large part, a measure of the speed of your sales operations.
 It's usually considered within a specific timeframe — often by quarter.
-It shows how quickly your reps are converting prospects into leads or making hard sales while still generating high returns on your investments.
+Reporting platforms, like HubSpot’s sales reporting software, can help determine sales efficiency and show which of your reps are converting prospects into leads or making hard sales.

 Sales efficiency can be tricky to calculate in some cases.
 It might be that not all of your revenue is a direct result of your immediate sales and marketing investments.
-For instance, if a repeat customer returns to your site and spends more money, is that because of their previous experience or a result of money you spent that quarter to reach them?
+Let's say a repeat customer returns to your site and spends more money.
+Is that because of their previous experience or a result of the money you spent that quarter to reach them?

-The figure isn't always black and white, but finicky as it can be, it's still an important benchmark to consider.
+The figure isn‘t always black and white.
+As finicky as it can be, it’s still an important benchmark to consider.
+But, let’s not get it confused with sales effectiveness.

 Why Sales Efficiency Matters

 It's crucial to keep tabs on sales efficiency.
-The figure is one of the most straightforward, definitive metrics for understanding whether your sales processes, methodologies, and overall strategy are actually worthwhile.
+Sales reporting software can make keeping up with sales efficiency easy and convenient.
+The sales efficiency figure is one of the most straightforward, definitive metrics for understanding whether your sales processes, methodologies, and overall strategy are actually worthwhile.
 It can expose deeper-rooted, more systemic problems in your sales efforts — revealing if your sales operations are sustainable.,

 Let‘s assume all your sales reps hit their quota one quarter.
 You hit your revenue target, and everyone is ecstatic, but your business is at a standstill.
 Your company is barely breaking even, and it’s certainly not growing.
 You're hitting your revenue target, but something else is at play here.